-2020 Board Update: The Board has progressed a multitude of outstanding rulemaking packages and prioritizes issues as directed by the Board.
-In 2019 and 2020, paramount has been the implementation of Assembly Bill 2138, implementation of Assembly Bill 443, proposed disciplinary guidelines for both the optometry and optician programs, and changes to the board's continuing educations policies as a result of COVID-19.
+2020 Board Update: The Board has continued work on outstanding rulemaking packages.
+However, the Board's ability to continue the rulemaking process has been hampered by staff turnover and lack of staff resources.
+The current policy analyst has been in the position since January 2019 and has been working to implement priority issues as directed by the Board, such as the implementation of Assembly Bill 2138, implementation of Assembly Bill 443, proposed disciplinary guidelines for both the optometry and optician programs and changes to the board's continuing educations policies as a result of COVID-19.